kucerarichard/SaltedJBoss/README.md

 ![](architecture.png?raw=true)

 ## Example
-The point of SaltedJBoss is to be able to spec out a yaml outline for all your clusters and have them configured and managed.
+The point of SaltedJBoss is to be able to spec out a yaml outline (pillar) for all your clusters and have Salt use the pillar to configure and manage everything.
 ```yaml
 clusters:
   testcluster01: